GSTJ/thesys/packages/server/README.md

 ## Why was it built?

-We built Thesys for GLH (Global Legal Hackathon) semi-finals.
+We built Thesys for the GLH (Global Legal Hackathon) semi-finals.
-We had the idea while realizing the time it takes to find a legal Thesis on our country (Brazil), and how little we used one after writing it.
-So, we decided to give lawyers the ability to reach those looking for their thesis and provide it, either free (for recognition) or paid through our platform.
+We had the idea while realizing the time it takes to find a legal thesis on our country (Brazil), and how little we used one after writing it.
+With that in mind, we decided to give lawyers the ability to reach those looking for a thesis and provide it, either free (for recognition) or paid through our platform.

 ## What was it built on?